cedricbonhomme/k-means-clustering/README.md

     .

-## Recommend some talks for a user
+## Recommend something for a user

-    $ ./recommend.py 55f6791ac20c4930e106f2f6 recommender_nickname recommender_nickname [service_url]
+    $ ./recommend.py 55f6791ac20c4930e106f2f6 recommender_nickname recommender_password [service_url]
     ['55f67917c20c4930de8655ff', '55f67916c20c4930de8655ea', '55f67917c20c4930de865601']
     Profile updated.

-The user has previously added  the talk *55f67916c20c4930de8655ea* in its program.
-Based on the clustering done previously we recommend to this attendee 2 other talks.
+The user has previously added the object *55f67916c20c4930de8655ea* in its program.
+Based on the clustering done previously we recommend to this user 2 other objects.

 The message *'Profile updated'* means that the profile has been updated.